mayapatterson/portfolio-v2/_case-studies/Trunk Club's Onboarding Portfolio.md

 ![neartermMocks](/images/neartermMocks.png)

-I explored asking our user's for their names upfront to make the flow feel more personalized.
+I explored asking our user's for their names at the beginning of the flow to make the experience feel more personalized.

 ![neartermName](/images/neartermName.png)